J0K3RS-L4UGH/Hackers-Toolbox/README.md

 ### SQL Injections:
 #### SQLmap
 SQLmap is a tool which finds and esxploits SQL injection flaws in a website.
 [How to use SQLmap](https://hackertarget.com/sqlmap-tutorial/)

+### Reverse Shells
+#### NetCat
+NetCat is a computer networking utility tool, which can also be used to make a reverse shell.
+[Reverse Shell with NetCat](https://www.google.com/url?sa=t&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjD-8iMkJv4AhUThlwKHcDnBDMQFnoECAYQAQ&url=https%3A%2F%2Fwww.geeksforgeeks.org%2Fhow-to-create-reverse-shells-with-netcat-in-kali-linux%2F&usg=AOvVaw1L3C57Ht6a_05ZsNgwIQ9w)